Ein Keloheinu

-Ein Keloheinu (אֵין כֵּאלֹהֵינוּ, "there is none like our God") is a well-known hymn used in Jewish religious services.
-Orthodox Jews pronounce it as Ein Kelokeinu when used in contexts other than formal prayer to avoid unnecessarily using a name of God or the diminishing the reverence due to God.

-Ein Keloheinu is sometimes chanted at the end of the Jewish morning service (shacharit).
-In Ashkenazi tradition in the Jewish diaspora, it is recited at the end of Shabbat and festival services, just before a Talmudic lesson on Temple incense.
-However, in the vast majority of Ashkenazic communities in the Land of Israel, as well as in all Sephardi and Chasidic weekday morning prayer services it is said daily.
-In some other regional traditions it is used elsewhere in the liturgy, but it seems to be known worldwide.
+Ein Keloheinu (אֵין כֵּאלֹהֵינוּ) is a well-known hymn used in Jewish religious services.
+(Note: Orthodox Jews pronounce it as Ein Kelokeinu when used in contexts other than formal prayer to avoid unnecessarily using a name of God or diminishing the reverence due to God.)
+Ein Keloheinu is sometimes chanted at the end of the Jewish morning service (i.e., Shacharit).
+In Ashkenazi tradition in the Jewish diaspora, it is recited at the end of Shabbat and Jewish holidays services, just before a Talmudic lesson on Temple incense.
+However, in the vast majority of Ashkenazic communities in the Land of Israel, as well as in all Sephardic and Hasidic weekday morning prayer services, it is said daily.
+In some other regional traditions, it is used elsewhere in the liturgy, but it seems to be known worldwide.
 In many synagogues it is sung; in some Orthodox synagogues it is only said quietly by every person for themselves and is not regarded as a critical part of the prayer service.

 One explanation for the prayer is that its 20 sentences each count as a blessing.
-Jews are exhorted to make at least 100 blessings daily (Talmud, Menachot 43b).
-On weekdays, the Shemoneh Esrei (or "Amidah") prayer contains 19 blessings and is said three times, totaling 57 blessings, and the remaining 43 are said during other parts of daily services as well as during other events throughout the day.
+Jews are exhorted to make at least 100 blessings daily.
+On weekdays, the Shemoneh Esrei (or Amidah) prayer contains 19 blessings and is said three times, totaling 57 blessings, and the remaining 43 are said during other parts of daily services as well as during other events throughout the day.
 On Shabbat and festivals, however, the Amidah consists of only seven blessings.
 Ein Keloheinu was designed to ensure that everybody would say at least 100 blessings a day, even on those days when the Amidah is shorter.

 Four different names are used to refer to God in this prayer: